fzallocco/native-code-server/README.md

 To delete past builds, execute `node-gyp clean`
 To clear the build, re-configure, and re-build run `node-gyp clear`

-# 3. Running Server In Docker
+# 3. Running Server In Docker (Recommended)

 --More updates to follow--

 Build Image: `docker build -t native-server:dev . --no-cache`

 Run Container: `docker run -p 7000:7000 native-server:dev`

+Navigate to `http://localhost:7000/hello` to check the output of the C++/Node module

 # 4. Resources